bodokaiser/ising/README.md

 # Ising

-Implementation of the two-dimensional Ising model using Metropolis-Hastings algorithm in rust.
+Implementation of the two-dimensional Ising model using the Metropolis-Hastings algorithm in rust.

 ## Usage